Intellectual property key terms: Copyright

 Copyright protects original written works, computer programs, music, art and designs, photographs videos, movies, broadcasts, tape recordings, and CDs – in whatever format they are available, including online.

-The copyright owner can legally prevent others copying her work, issuing copies to the public (such as by selling), making an adaptation of the work (such as writing a film script from a book), performing, playing, showing or broadcasting the work in public.
+Copyright owners can legally prevent others copying their work, issuing copies to the public (such as by selling), making an adaptation of the work (such as writing a film script from a book), performing, playing, showing, or broadcasting the work in public.

-Copyright comes into effect immediately – there is no need for registration.
+Copyright comes into effect immediately – you do not first need registration.

 Copyright in industrial designs

 Designs that are industrially applied are protected in New Zealand by copyright for a term of 16 years.

 "Industrially applied" means when more than 50 copies of the article are made or when the article is produced in lengths such as sheets or piping.